the-v-cube/mobile-core/README.md

 Then simply
 ```
 cd mobile
+npm install
+npm run build
+npm link
 npm start
 ```
-Scan the qr code using the [expo go app](https://expo.dev/client) and boom!
+Scan the qr code using the [expo go app](https://expo.dev/client) while being on the same wifi network as your pc/laptop and boom!

 ## Features
 As per `PART A` of our timeline, we're simply going to have a single button which controls the `on` and `off` state of a relay in our micro-controller.